aitordelrivero/MScThesisAdRC_Annex/README.md

 PLEASE NOTE THAT

-1) he script might not run for different SLiCAP versions.
+1) The scripts might not run for different SLiCAP versions.
 The scripts have been tested with the version at https://github.com/aitordelrivero/SLiCAP_python/tree/e3f4d5fddc5466398a813fc3eebde7475d7c4795.

 2) The scripts can run with default EKV parameters.
 BEL's process parameters are available in the internal Wiki only for authorised users.